neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - The `Project` table must store an attachment generation number for use when attaching the tenant to a new pageserver.
-- The `/v1/tenant/:tenant_id/attach` pageserver API will require a generation number, which the control plane can supply by simply incrementing the `Project`'s attachment generation number each time the tenant is attached to a different server: the same database transaction that changes the assigned pageserver should also change the attachment generation.
+- The `/v1/tenant/:tenant_id/attach` pageserver API will require an attachment generation number, which the control plane can supply by simply incrementing the `Project`'s attachment generation number each time the tenant is attached to a different server: the same database transaction that changes the assigned pageserver should also change the attachment generation.